battlecode/battlecode-server-2017/specs.md

 - Maps are completely symmetric either by reflection or 180 degree rotation.
 - The width and height of the map are guaranteed to be between 20 and 100, inclusive.
 - The distance between the spawn points will be at least 10 units (Euclidean distance).
+- The two headquarters are on connected locations.

 Writing a Player